But to do so, you’ll need to give feedback — and you’ll need to give it well.

 Be specific.
 Generalized praise is not very helpful, but at least it makes people feel good.
 Vague, general criticism is the worst.
 It’s way more likely to be taken personally, and it makes people second-guess themselves.

 Use the right medium.
-Feedback can travel along many channels, but I believe critical feedback is best conveyed in writing.
+Feedback can travel along many channels, but I believe critical feedback is most effective when it's put in writing — and explained in speech.
 It’s less likely to be misconstrued — and the person can refer back to it.
 Try to never give negative feedback asynchronously.
 Instead, deliver it in a way where the person receiving the feedback can ask questions and seek clarity in real-time.

 Remember, feedback is a two-way street

 Your relationship with your clients is mutually beneficial.
-Their success is your success, and their challenges are your challenges.
+Remember, their success is your success, and their challenges are your challenges.

 To establish the best possible relationship, feedback needs to flow both ways.
 Any marketing agency or consultant needs to collect feedback on a regular basis to improve the work they do for clients, especially on the following: